Gradient flows of interacting Laguerre cells as discrete porous media flows: Time discretization and numerical tests

 where

 In this case the density in the continuous model \eqref{eq:pdemod} converges exponentially towards the Barenblatt profile $\rho_\infty(x) = \max( (\frac{M}{2\pi})^{1/2} - \frac{1}{4}|x-\bar{x}|^2,0)$ where $M$ is the total mass.
 Here, we consider as initial condition a configuration where the particles are equally spaced within a cross of unit height and width, with barycenter at $\bar{x}=0$, and share the same mass, $m^0_i = M/N$ for all $i$.
 In particular we set $M=0.12$, $N =1.23 \cdot 10^4$, $\tau = 1/3\cdot 10^{-2}$, $\varepsilon = 2/3 \cdot 10^{-2}$.
 Figures \ref{fig:cross} and \ref{fig:crossenergy} show the particle distribution at different times and the energy evolution, respectively, and show the exponential decay of the density towards the equilibrium distribution.
+Note, in particular, that at the steady state the size of the data attachement term in the discrete energy (i.e., the first term in $F_\varepsilon$) has roughly the same size as the difference between the exact energy and the one computed using the density reconstruction \eqref{eq:muNfun} (i.e., the second term in $F_\varepsilon$).